 A:Yes, the Pantry at Mid-Ohio Foodbank (MOF) is open to all qualifying residents in and around Columbus & Franklin County.
 Given the proximity to Pickaway, Madison, and Fairfield counties, we also help families from those communities from time to time.

 A: We utilize some of our wonderful volunteers to assist families as they come through the pantry.
 Through our signage and volunteers, we advise the families about what foods are available and which are healthy choices.
-We even provide simple cooking tips.
 Our volunteers also can push shopping carts for people who need a little extra assistance.
-To sign up for pantry volunteer orientation or learn about other Foodbank volunteer opportunities, click here.
+To sign up for pantry volunteer shifts or to learn about other Foodbank volunteer opportunities, click here.

 A: Yes, we support the families we serve by making other services available.
 We provide assistance to families who need to get registered for Supplemental Nutrition Assistance Program (SNAP) benefits - formerly known as “Food Stamps.”
 We also offer other support services through the Ohio Benefit Bank and other 3rd-party groups.
 This helps families stretch their food budget, live healthier, and be better prepared for the everyday challenges of food insecurity.

-A: Feel free to call Jessica Wright, Food Pantry Coordinator, at 614.317.9482 with any additional questions about the Kroger Community Pantry.
+A: Feel free to call the Food Pantry Coordinator at 614.317.9482 with any additional questions about the Kroger Community Pantry.